Home Organizing Challenge

 - Now, it’s time to organize it all.
-Even if your laundry room is separate from your mudroom or entrance area, you can use your laundry room to store out of season items.
-Think of things like gloves, scarves, and hats in Winter, or towels, swim, and beach toys in Summer.
+Even if your laundry room is separate from your mudroom or entrance area, you can use your laundry room to store out-of-season items.
+Think of things like gloves, scarves, and hats in Winter, towels, swim, and beach toys in Summer.
 Large baskets on shelves are great for these items.
 Storing some of these items in your laundry room can help keep your entranceway or mudroom more organized and less cluttered.

-- In smaller baskets or a drawer or shelving system, place your detergent, dryer sheets, stain sticks, etc. If you have pets, you can store their food and care needs in large plastic bins with lids to keep everything neat and easy to access.
+- Place your detergent, dryer sheets, and stain sticks in smaller baskets or a drawer or shelving system.
+If you have pets, you can store their food and care needs in large plastic bins with lids to keep everything neat and easy to access.

 - Depending on how your home is set up, you may not find all the things you use on this list.
 No worries!
-Start by thinking of how often you use each item and then use some baskets or other storage and place them according to the way that best works for everyone in your home.
+Start by thinking of how often you use each item, and then use some baskets or other storage and place them according to the best way for everyone in your home.